 During the day, you can enjoy a stroll around the area taking in the street art, perusing the markets, and stopping to relax in one of the many cafes.
 Once night falls, Bellavista really comes to life as locals and tourists flock to the countless restaurants, bars, and clubs.

 Now You Know What To Do in Santiago, Chile!

 That’s a wrap for this list of the top things to do in Santiago Chile.
 As you can see, the Chilean capital really packs a punch when it comes to activities on offer.
 Here you can hike in the Andes one day and cycle through a historic vineyard the next.
 How cool is that?!

 Santiago is definitely one of the best cities to visit in South America, and it’s the perfect jumping-off point for adventures to places like Patagonia and the Atacama Desert.
 With its wealth of activities and big-city amenities, Santiago is a solid choice for a home base while exploring the region.

-Some of the photos in the post are courtesy of Shutterstock
+Note: Photos in the post are courtesy of Shutterstock

 Like This Article?
 Pin it!

 Disclaimer: Some links in this article are affiliate links, which means that if you purchase through them, we receive a small commission.
 This will never cost you extra and in many cases you receive a special discount.
 We appreciate your support!